 To start using this workflow, open the menu (☰), click on "Workflow Templates" → Methodologies and activate it.
 Before you activate this workflow we suggest creating a backup.
 That way you can easily get your workflow back in case GTD doesn't end up working for you.

 Smart Lists → tasks getting sorted automatically

-Before we go on explaining this workflow, it's important to understand that Marvin automatically populates most of the lists (Next Actions, Waiting For, Someday/Maybe, etc.).
+Before we go on explaining this workflow, it's important to understand that Marvin automatically populates most of the lists (Next Actions, Waiting For, Someday/Maybe, and a few other lists).
 It does that using the Smart List feature and that means you're not supposed to manually add tasks to these lists, Marvin will do that for you.
 Pretty much all you have to do is set up your Master List (add categories, projects, and tasks) and give them context.

 Setting up your Master List

 In order to get the most out of this workflow, you should have a well-organized Master List.
-What that means is that you should go to your Master List (press "M" on your keyboard) and create a few categories that represent the main areas of your life.
-When you do that you can do a brain dump and sort newly added tasks into your categories.
+To do that, go to your Master List (press "M" on your keyboard) and create a few categories that represent the main areas of your life.
 Tasks that are related should be grouped in projects since you're more likely to complete tasks when they're part of a project.